stratum/tutorial/README.md

 - `-it` will allocate a TTY and run the container in interactive mode
 - `-p 50001:50001` will publish the Stratum switch's gRPC port to the host.
 By default, Mininet will allocate gRPC ports to the switches sequentially starting at 50001.

+You can also pass standard Mininet arguments.
+For example to start a 3 switch linear topology, append: `--topo linear,3`

+You can see a full list of Mininet arguments by appending `-h` to the Docker command.

 # Basic Tutorial

 You can find the basic tutorial in the [`basic`](basic) directory.